tigera-cs/Calico-Enterprise-Networking-Training-FR/1. Install Calico Enterprise/README.md

     -p '{"spec":{"template":{"spec":{"imagePullSecrets":[{"name": "tigera-pull-secret"}]}}}}'
 ```

-Calico operator uses custom resouces to deploy the required resources for Calico.

-For example, Calico operator creates all the the pods in the calico-system namesapce and a number of other resources when it sees the Installation resource in the cluster.
+12. tigera-operator uses custom resouces to deploy the required resources for Calico Enterprise.
+For example, tigera-operator creates all the the pods in the calico-system namesapce and a number of other resources when it sees the Installation resource in the cluster.

 Run the following command to see if there is any resources in the calico-system namesapce.
 You should see none.